 Brainstorm and store ideas for future “maybe” trips.

-I often come across a really interesting hotel, restaurant, or fun thing to do in destinations I want to travel to in the near future, and I want to make sure I don’t forget about them.
-I have so many bookmarks in so many places (Pinterest, Facebook, Pocket), but Google My Maps is the place I’ve started storing ideas for future trips.
+I often come across a really interesting hotel, restaurant, or fun thing to do in destinations I want to travel to in the future, and I want to make sure I don’t forget about them.
+I have so many bookmarks in so many places (Pinterest, Facebook, Instagram), but Google My Maps is the place I’ve started storing ideas for future trips.

-Plan your itinerary.
+Plan your trip itinerary.

 Navigate on the go.

 Not sure what you want to do today, or want to see what the closest restaurant from your list is for dinner?
-Pop into your map to jog your memory from the notes you made or to get directions to your next location.
+Pop into your custom map to jog your memory from the notes you made or to get directions to your next location.

-How to Use Google My Maps
+How to Use Google My Maps to Plan a Trip

-Creating a new custom map
+How to create a new custom map

 Go to Google My Maps from your desktop browser.
-Look at the Google icon in the top right corner to make sure you’re using the Google account you want to.
+Check the Google icon in the top right corner to make sure you’re using the Google account you want to.
 Click “Create A New Map” and a window will open with a blank map.
 To give your map a name and description, click the map name (“Untitled Map”).

 When you create a new map, the first layer will already be created, so you’ll probably want to rename it.
-To give your first layer a title, click directly on the title name like you did with the map name, OR click the 3 dots next to “Untitled Layer” and then click “Rename Layer.”
+To give your first layer a title, click directly on the title name like you did with the map name, or click the 3 dots next to “Untitled Layer” and then click “Rename Layer.”
 Clicking these 3 dots next to a layer title is also how you can delete a layer if you add one accidentally or change your mind.
 In this example, I’m changing my first layer to “dining” and will add all restaurants to this layer.

 To move a pin between layers, click the pin on the layer and hold down the mouse, and then drag it to the desired layer.

-Adding Location Pins
+How to Add Location Pins

 There are various ways to add location pins to a layer.
 First, make sure the correct layer is chosen by clicking anywhere in the white area on the layer.
 You’ll see which layer is selected by looking for the blue bar on the left of the layer.